ClinicalTrials.Veeva

 • Signed informed consent prior to any study-related procedure

-• Minimal age 70 years
+• Age 70 years and above

-• Will to abstain from medication known to alter gastrointestinal function or inflammatory
+• Willing to abstain from regular consumption of medication known to alter gastrointestinal function or inflammatory status after being included and during the study

 • Willingness to pick up study products and eat the products according to the instructions each day